Official Title

 Inclusion Criteria:

-Consenting people with cystic fibrosis of any age, genotype, transplant status and disease
+Consenting people with cystic fibrosis of any age, genotype, transplant status and

-be representative of the general CF population.
+expected to be representative of the general CF population.

 Exclusion Criteria: